Skip to Content

 • Step 1.
 Disassemble.
 Pull apart the cylinder head and crankshaft in case the oil penetration does not work.

 • Step 2.
 Inspect the Damage.
-No matter what caused your engine to seize, both the cylinder and piston are damaged.
+Whatever caused your engine to seize, the cylinder and piston are damaged.

 • Step 3.
 Check the plugs.
 Do not fail to recall the connecting rods & wrist pin bearing.